calummaney/gnvi/README.md

-This repo contains the scripts and data for testing a "natural views index" combining people-centric perceptions, human pressure layers, and iewshed analyses to detect where on Earth "gets the best views of nature".
+This repo contains the scripts and data for testing a "natural views index" combining people-centric perceptions, human pressure layers, and viewshed analyses to detect where on Earth "gets the best views of nature".